-Examinations There will be seven 50-minute timed examinations.
+Examinations There will be four 50-minute timed examinations.
 Planned dates are all listed on the tentative schedule.
-The lowest of your examination scores will be dropped.
-The comprehensive final examination will be given at 8 AM on Monday, December 15.
+The comprehensive final examination will be given at 8 AM on Friday, May 15.
 The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.